yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 Hygiene disintegrates rackets: medical, spiritual, or otherwise.

-I also recommend the liberating ideas of two great and daring thinkers about spirituality: Walter Veith[^6] and George Kavassilas[^7].
+I also recommend the liberating ideas of two great and daring thinkers about spirituality: Walter Veith[^8] and George Kavassilas[^9].

 ##### not therapeutic

 Therapy is done _to_ a passive organism in the attempt to heal or cure it from the outside.
 The principal actor in a therapeutic session is not the organism, but the therapist, therapy, or therapeutic substance or mechanism.

 But these are all instruments of will.
 None can perform even one of the millions of organic processes of healing.
 It is a big show.
 A lie.
-Most effects are down to the [stimulant delusion](/hygiene#stimulant-delusion)
+Most of the effects are down to the _stimulant delusion_.
+Shelton wrote a whole chapter on it, starting with this:

+> Throughout all systems and methods of therapeutics there runs the basic error that what they call the therapeutic actions of their various procedures represent the beneficial actions of these things upon the body, or that they call out actions on the part of the body that are beneficial or useful in overcoming “disease.”
+The truth is that these so-called “therapeutic actions” of “remedies” are actions of the body to defend it against the “remedies.”[^10]

 Therapy depends on the organism to react to treatment.
 But it views the organism as incapable of initiating movement toward health. _It fails to see such movement in disease itself_.

 Perforce, a patient in therapy accepts its assertion of his helplessness.
 He thus denies his involuntary self-healing ability.
 He continues neglecting its conditions.
 The unconscious gets the message.
 It is suppressed, largely annulled.
 99.99% of its power remains dormant.
-It can only do great things in partnership with the conscious.
+Without conscious support, it cannot do the great things it is capable of.

 Academic science has a similarly objectifying approach to darkroom retreating, though in reverse.
 It is called _Chamber REST_ (Restricted Environmental Stimulation Therapy).
 As the name implies, and in accordance with scientific materialism, it tends to reduce a retreat and its effects to destimulation: _absence_ of usual sensory stimuli.
 The subject is then probed, monitored, and interrogated as to what is happening in this absence.

-But the organism does not experience darkness as an absence; but rather, as yet another condition it takes hold of and uses.
-An obvious illustration is that one can make darkness an object of attention.
+Physically, darkness is the absence of light.
+But the organism does not experience darkness as an absence but as another condition to take hold of and use.
+To illustrate this, one can make darkness an object of attention.
 One can look at it.
+It is like a screen a movie is projected on.

+To be in darkness is to sink into non-existent being, the background of [existence](/other/existence).
+One meets the essence of intrigue and mystery.
+One comes fully into one's own presence.

-Darkness, like night itself, is a normal period of time in life.
-Academics and therapists miss the enormous intelligence of the organism at work, even as they pay lip service to it.
-Willfully blind, they probe in the dark.
+Like nighttime itself, darkness characterizes a normal period of time in life.
+Time does not stop.
+The world does not cease to exist.
+Something is still there.
+Academics and therapists miss the enormous intelligence of the organism at work in darkness, even as they depend on it for the minor data they allow it to produce for them to collect.
+Willfully blind, having presumed their subject into hiding, they probe in the dark.

 In a darkroom retreat, darkness does nothing.
 Like air or water, darkness is an inert condition.
 It merely presents an opportunity to the self-preserving organism to express its ceaseless tendency toward wholeness in another way.
 The principal actor is life, not its conditions nor any treatment or therapist.